Counts and dukes of Anjou

-The Count of Anjou was the ruler of the County of Anjou, first granted by Charles the Bald in the 9th century to Robert the Strong.
-Ingelger and his son, Fulk the Red, were viscounts until Fulk assumed the title of Count of Anjou.
-The Robertians and their Capetian successors were distracted by wars with the Vikings and other concerns and were unable to recover the county until the reign of Philip II Augustus, more than 270 years later.
+The Count of Anjou was the ruler of the County of Anjou, first granted by King Charles the Bald of West Francia in the 9th century to Robert the Strong.
+Ingelger and his son, Fulk the Red, were viscounts until Fulk assumed the title of count.

 Ingelger's male line ended with Geoffrey II.
 Subsequent counts of Anjou were descended from Geoffrey's sister Ermengarde and Count Geoffrey II of Gâtinais.
-Their agnatic descendants, who included the Angevin kings of England, continued to hold these titles and property until the French monarchy gained control of the area.
-In 1360, the Count was raised to a Dukedom becoming known as Duke of Anjou, subsequently leading the Duchy of Anjou.
+Their agnatic descendants, who included the Angevin kings of England, continued to hold the title and territory until King Philip II Augustus seized the region and annexed it to the French crown lands.

-The title was held by Philip V of Spain before his accession in 1700.
-Since then, some Spanish Legitimists claimants to the French throne have borne the title even to the present day, as does a nephew of the Orléanist pretender.
+In 1360, the county was raised to a dukedom becoming known as Duke of Anjou, subsequently leading the Duchy of Anjou.
+The title was held by Philip V of Spain before his accession to the throne in 1700.
+Since then, some Spanish Legitimist claimants to the French throne also claim the title even to the present day, as does a nephew of the Orléanist pretender.